Why get usage-based insurance?

 Recent studies also show that telematics technology really does make for safer driving.
 One report analyzed over 200 million miles of data collected from young drivers since 2011.

-Not surprisingly, 80% of UBI customers agreed that the technology helped them become better drivers, and many said they began to monitor their behaviour behind the wheel in an effort to reduce their premiums.
+Not surprisingly, 80% of UBI customers agreed that technology helped them become better drivers, and many said they began to monitor their behaviour behind the wheel in an effort to reduce their premiums.

 How does telematics technology lower my premiums?